Theo Todman's Web Page - Notes Pages

 - This project has varied in priority over recent years.
 However, now Nat has arranged to work remotely in Thailand and has married Fon – his Thai girlfriend – learning Thai has some relevance.

-- Having said all the above, as of mid-23Q3 I’ve decided to go all-out on my philosophical Thesis, and now use ‘walkies’ time to read philosophical papers on my Kindle.
-So, this project is now substantially in abeyance apart from Thai and Biblical Hebrew.
+- Having said all the above, as of mid-23Q3 I decided to go all-out (well, nearly all-out) on my philosophical Thesis and now use ‘walkies’ time to read philosophical papers on my Kindle or Kobo eReader.
+So, this project is now substantially in abeyance apart from Biblical Hebrew.

-- I scheduled 2 hours / week on this project in 25Q1 but only spent about half of this.
-I’m not especially worried – though a little surprised – by that as this project is not a priority.
+- I scheduled 2 hours / week on this project in 25Q3 but only spent about a fifth of this.
+I’m not especially worried as this project is not a priority.

-- I continued with Thai daily on "Mondly - Learn Thai" and occasionally using "Juyaso (Arthit) - Read Thai in 10 Days".
-These really deserve more of a focus, especially now Nat and Fon are due to come over from Bankok for 10 days in September 2025.
+- I continued for a while with Thai daily on "Mondly - Learn Thai" but again didn’t get around to using "Juyaso (Arthit) - Read Thai in 10 Days".
+These really deserved more of a focus, given that Nat and Fon came over from Bangkok for 2 weeks at the end of the Quarter.
+It didn’t really matter as we talked perfectly adequately in English.
+So, I’ve dropped learning Thai from my focus until such time as we plan to visit Thailand.

 - In July 2024 I restarted reading through the NT, OT and LXX in the original Greek and Hebrew, time being booked to my Philosophy of Religion2 Project.

 - However, I decided to brush up on my Hebrew grammar, and read most of "Lambdin (Thomas) - Introduction to Biblical Hebrew" which had been recommended by Heythrop but which I’d ignored hitherto because of the tiny Hebrew print which makes it difficult to read the vowel pointing.
 I had been making good progress but stopped when I got to Lesson 44.
-I need to restart and do the exercises in "Williamson (H.G.M.) - Annotated Key to Lambdin's Introduction to Biblical Hebrew".
-I did nothing last quarter.
+I have restarted with a view to doing the exercises in "Williamson (H.G.M.) - Annotated Key to Lambdin's Introduction to Biblical Hebrew", but it hasn’t been a priority.

 - Further details follow:-